akasherm/akasherm/README.md

-- 👋 Hi, I’m @akasherm
+- 👋 Hi, I’m Sherm.
-- 👀 I’m interested in coding; Dart, and C# mostly these days.
-Electronics.
-3D printing, and making in general.
-Trains; 1:1, HO, and On30 mostly.
+- 👀 I’m interested in coding; Dart, C#, and C++ mostly these days.
+I also play around with electronics, 3D printing, and making/creating in general.
+I'm big on trains; 1:1, 7.25", On30, some HO and N guage as well.
-- 🌱 I’m currently learning Flutter and Dart.
+- 🌱 I’m still learning Flutter and Dart.
+I know enough to do basic to medium sized apps, but there's still so much more for me to learn.
-- 💞️ I’m looking to possibly collaborate on some simple game projects.
-Probably in GML and Node.js
+- 💞️ I'm too old to consider any of this as a career change but it's a great way to spend my spare time.